awsdocs/aws-cdk-guide/v1/identifiers.md

 For example, the Amazon S3 bucket in the previous example that is created within `Stack2` results in an `AWS::S3::Bucket` resource with the logical ID `Stack2MyBucket4DD88B4F` in the resulting AWS CloudFormation template\.

-Think of construct IDs as part of your construct's public contract\.
-If you change the ID of a construct in your construct tree, AWS CloudFormation will replace the deployed resource instances of that construct, potentially causing service interruption or data loss\.

 ### Logical ID stability<a name="identifiers_logical_id_stability"></a>

-Avoid changing the logical ID of a resource between deployments\.
-Since AWS CloudFormation identifies resources by their logical ID, if you change the logical ID of a resource, AWS CloudFormation deletes the existing resource, and then creates a new resource with the new logical ID\.
+Avoid changing the logical ID of a resource after it has been created\.
+Since AWS CloudFormation identifies resources by their logical ID, if you change the logical ID of a resource, AWS CloudFormation deletes the existing resource, and then creates a new resource with the new logical ID, which may cause service interruption or data loss\.